etherzero-org/GoETZ/test/unit/development/sample-changelog.md

 - Add "send" link to token list, which goes to TokenFactory.
 - Fix bug where slowly mined txs would sometimes be incorrectly marked as failed.
 - Fix bug where badge count did not reflect personal_sign pending messages.
-- Seed word confirmation wording is now scarier.
+- GoETZ word confirmation wording is now scarier.
 - Fix error for invalid seed words.
 - Prevent users from submitting two duplicate transactions by disabling submit.
 - Allow Dapps to specify gas price as hex string.